Vincct/Vincct/README.md

 - 👋 Hi, I’m @Vincct
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Developer and UI / UX Designer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning html, css, php, and javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me on my email

 <!---
 Vincct/Vincct is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.